ChinaKnowledge.de -

 Sources:

 Jin Kemu 金克木.
 1992.
 "Baiyujing 百喻經."
-Zhongguo da baike quanshu 中國大百科全書, part Waiguo wenxue 外國文學, vol. 1, 109.
+In Zhongguo da baike quanshu 中國大百科全書, part Waiguo wenxue 外國文學, vol. 1, 109.
 Beijing and Shanghai: Zhongguo da baike quanshu chubanshe.

 Ren Jiyu 任繼愈, ed.
 2002.
 Fojiao da cidian 佛教大辭典, 486.
 Nanjing: Jiangsu guji chubanshe.